naninovel/docs/docs/en/guide/ide-extension.md

 Most of the same parameter context attributes can be applied to expression query parameters to enable auto-completion and diagnostics in the IDE extension.
 See an example in the [queries guide](/guide/script-expressions#parameter-context).
 :::

-## Constant Expressions
+## Enum Expressions

-When using the `ConstantContext` IDE attribute, instead of an enum it's possible to specify an expression to be evaluated by the IDE to produce a constant name based on command parameter values or other variables, such as the currently inspected script.
+When using the `EnumContext` IDE attribute, instead of an enum it's possible to specify an expression to be evaluated by the IDE to produce an enum name based on command parameter values or other variables, such as the currently inspected script.

 Expression syntax: